evanpersinger/Data_Agent/README.md

 ## How It Works

-- **agent.py**: Contains the agent's configuration, instructions, and launches the REPL loop
+- **data_agent.py**: Contains the agent's configuration, instructions, and launches the REPL loop.
+Uses OpenAI's agentic framework (`openai-agents`) to create an intelligent agent that can use custom tools.
-- **agent_tools.py**: Contains all the functions the agent can use (reading, cleaning, analyzing data, etc.)
+- **agent_tools.py**: Contains all the functions the agent can use (reading, cleaning, analyzing data, etc.).
+These functions are converted to tools using `function_tool()` so the agent can call them automatically.

-The agent uses GPT-4O Mini to understand your requests and automatically calls the appropriate tools to help you work with your data.
+The agent uses GPT-4O Mini (via OpenAI's agentic framework) to understand your requests and automatically calls the appropriate tools to help you work with your data.
+The agent maintains conversation history using SQLite sessions, so it remembers previous interactions.